xcat2/xcat-core/xCAT-test/dhcptest/README.md

 a different reason from the rest: one asserts the boot file a *known* machine is handed, the other the boot file an *unknown* one is handed, and a run that only has a node defined can use the first without the second.
-Both hold on any xCAT-served network — see `spec.md` S-56, which requires the subnet to answer an unknown machine with a loader on either backend.
+Both hold on any xCAT-served network — see the spec, S-56, which requires the subnet to answer an unknown machine with a loader on either backend.

 Splitting on that boundary rather than using `-s` is deliberate: `--set` values